YunYunFan Garage Kit Guide

 Putty

-Tamiya Epoxy Putty - used to fill in gaps and even sculpt new pieces.
+Tamiya Epoxy Putty smooth - used to fill in gaps and even sculpt new pieces.
 Do not stock up on putty.
 All puttys have an expiry date. buy only as needed.

 Cyanon (white superglue)- OPTIONAL - hard to find outside of japan, good alternative to basic putty